jpmorgan-payments/global-payments/README.md

-# Global Payments showcase app
+# Global Payments showcase app - TEST

 The Global Payments API allows you to accept payments across a variety of regions and countries.